-Should you combine your finances or keep your finances separate?
+Should married couple combine finances or keep your finances separate?

 The most important caveat in personal finance is that it is just that: personal.

 It seems that by simply sharing our stories of successes and failures with money, we learn and support this growing community and are able to become less anxious about money and more interested in living a full, rich life.

 If you have deeply merged finances with your partner, it could be working great and there is no reason to switch things up.

 But if you have kept your finances separate with your significant other until now and are considering merging your finances, there are a few good reasons to keep your finances separate as you become established.